 Define Clear Boundaries

-By explicitely defining boundries you will save yourself from extraneous work.
+By explicitly defining boundaries you will save yourself from extraneous work.

 Ask yourself - which sub-demographics would have more data available?

-Translate your core question into explicit limits.
+Rephrase your core question to include explicit limits.
 For example - What is the population (age, industry, region) you are wanting to study?

 Summarize these in a bullet list so you and your advisor always know what stays in and what stays out.
-This simplifies things as going onwards so your scope doesn't creep on you allowing you to maintain focus throughout the development phase.
+This simplifies things going forward so that your scope doesn't creep on you, allowing you to maintain focus throughout the development phase.

 Craft a One-Sentence Pitch

-This pitch is what will form your Research Question
+This pitch is what help you form your Research Question

 Example: